<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/episode-1-part-2-bottlenecks-mental-model-and-tool-time-with-zo-computer</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/episode-1-part-2-bottlenecks-mental-model-and-tool-time-with-zo-computer</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/episode-1-part-2-bottlenecks-mental-model-and-tool-time-with-zo-computer</guid>

 <description><![CDATA[<p>Eric and John discuss bottlenecks as a mental model, uncovering why constraints are leverage, not blockers.
 Hands-on Tool Time is with Zo Computer, a stateful, powerful, AI-enabled cloud computer.</p>